 High-efficiency particulate air filters (HEPA) were originally designed in the 1940’s for the Manhattan project, where the first atomic bomb was developed during World War II.
 A major advancement in air filtration technology, the filter solved a critical need to control very small particles which had become contaminated by nuclear radioactive sources.

-Although PCO technology has proven effective at preventing mold growth within the HVAC duct, the possible negative health effects & low efficiency make HEPA filtration the superior solution for indoor grow rooms.
+Although PCO technology has proven effective at preventing mold growth within the HVAC duct, the possible negative health effects and low efficiency make HEPA filtration the superior solution for indoor grow rooms.